mmadwn/Age-Status-Checker/readme.md

 3. Follow the displayed menu and choose the desired option:

    - Input New Data: Enter or update your financial data.
-   - View Financial Analysis: Get analysis based on your data.
+   - View Financial Analysis: Get analysis based on your data, including retirement planning, home purchase, child education, and insurance needs.
    - View Data History: See previously saved financial data.
    - Simulate Scenario: Test various financial scenarios.
    - Export Data to CSV: Save your data in CSV format.